-It is extremely important that you use the best, most respected and most qualified accountants, attorneys, and advisers because the rules surrounding investments can be complex.
-In the case of taxes, there is a special holding company tax that is only applied to regular c-corporations in the United States that have 50% or more of the stock held by 5 or fewer investors!
+It is extremely important that you use the best, most respected and most qualified accountants, attorneys, and advisers because the rules surrounding investments can be complex when using a holding company.
+In the case of taxes, there is a special holding company tax that is only applied to regular c-corporations in the United States that have 50% or more of the stock held by five or fewer investors!
 It is a double-digit surcharge tax that could be devastating to your profits.

-That is why so many families seem to be opting for holding companies structured as limited liability companies, also known as an LLC, or limited partnerships, also known as an LP.
-You can elect pass-through taxation, just like an old-fashion partnership, so that no holding company tax should apply.
-Each partner reports his or her share of the pro-rata gains and losses and pays tax on their personal filing with the IRS.
+That is the reason so many families seem to be opting for holding companies structured as limited liability companies, also known as an LLC, or limited partnerships, also known as an LP.
+By employing these legal entities, you can elect pass-through taxation, just like an old-fashion partnership, so that no holding company tax should apply.
+Each partner reports his or her share of the pro-rata gains and losses after receiving a Schedule K-1and pays tax on his or her personal filing with the IRS.

-For regular c-corporations, it is important that the holding company own at least 80% of the outstanding stock because then it won’t be double taxed on the dividend distributions from the subsidiary.
-That is, if your holding company owns 65% of a business, and it pays dividends at Christmas, you would owe regular corporate tax on those dividends.
-If you owned 80% of the company, though, you would not have to pay corporate tax on the dividends because it was already taxed once at the subsidiary level.
+For regular c-corporation holding companies, it becomes highly advantageous to acquire at least 80% of the stock of another c-corporation because the double taxation of dividends doesn’t apply on distributions made from the subsidiary to the parent company.
+That is, That is, if your holding company owns 65% of the stock in another business, and that other business pays dividends at Christmas, your holding company would owe regular corporate tax on those dividends.
+However, if your holding company owned 80% of the other business, it should not have to pay corporate tax on the dividends it received from that other business it was already taxed once at the subsidiary level.

 The Reason Tycoons and Investors Prefer Holding Companies